ashl-p/ashl-p/README.md

 - Hi, I’m @ashl-p
-- I’m interested in writing mystery novels
+- I’m interested in writing mystery and romance novels
 - I’m currently using GitHub for writing